.

 Arcelor Mittal, a PIO company invested in mining started exporting iron ore from Liminco mine since July 2011.

-Hyderabad based L. V. Prasad Eye Institute Collaborative Center is a modern eye clinic inaugurated by former Liberian President on 24 July, 2017 at JF Kennedy Memorial Hospital in Monrovia.
+Hyderabad based L. V. Prasad Eye Institute Collaborative Center is a modern eye clinic inaugurated by former Liberian President on 24 July, 2017 at JFK Memorial Hospital in Monrovia.

 Indian Assistance to Liberia

-India contributed SDR 11.15 million towards the IMF’s Financial Package for Liberia’s Debt Relief in October 2007.
-In order to improve the non-existant transport system of Liberia, India gifted 25 buses in 2010 which has been a visible example of India's assistance to improve daily lives of thousands of Liberians.
+Government of India (GOI) contributed SDR 11.15 million towards the IMF’s Financial Package for Liberia’s Debt Relief in October 2007.
+In order to improve the non-existent transport system of Liberia, India gifted 25 buses in 2010 which has been a visible example of India's assistance to improve daily lives of thousands of Liberians.

 India provided agricultural assistance package consisting of pesticides and sprayers to the Liberian government in 2009 to help combat emergency situation caused by caterpillar infestation.